audioscavenger/bert.docs/README.md

 e.g. `console.log('some message')`

+also added: ag-Gridwith + checkbox customization for bollean data

 I plan on extending overall functionality to allow for wider integration of programming languages.

 # How to use